Frequently asked questions

-Before filing a complaint, you may wish to try to resolve the matter with the help of the Access to Information and Privacy (ATIP) Coordinator of the relevant institution.
+Before filing a complaint, you may wish to try to resolve the matter with the help of the Access to Information and Privacy Coordinator at the institution to which you submitted your request.

 When you submit your complaint, ensure that the wording is clear, concise and complete and that you have included all relevant details and attached any related documents.
 For example, for refusal and time extension complaints, include a copy of the letter you received from the institution in response to your request.

-You may provide any other details you think is relevant to the investigation.
+You may provide any other details you think we need to know.
 Please do not send additional information that is not directly relevant to the complaint.

-During the complaint process, the OIC may ask you to further clarify the issues in your complaint.
-Your organized and timely response to these request, along with your cooperation with the investigator throughout the process, will help the OIC complete the investigation faster.
+During the complaint process, we may ask you to further clarify the issues in your complaint.
+Your organized and timely response to these request, along with your cooperation with the investigator throughout the process, will help us complete the investigation faster.

 What is the institution's role in the complaint process?

-- a clear description of the relevant facts and circumstances of the processing of request;
+- a clear description of the relevant facts and circumstances of the processing of the request;

-- copies of any documentation relevant to the matter under investigation, including any correspondence between institutions and complainants, and relevant institutional policies or procedures;
+- copies of any documentation relevant to the matter under investigation, including any correspondence between the institution and the complainant, and relevant institutional policies or procedures;

-- the specifics of any action taken to date, or planned to be taken, to address the subject matter of the complaint.
+- the specifics of any action the institution has taken to date, or plans to take, to address the complaint.

-Early investment of effort and cooperation by institutions in responding to complaints will facilitate investigations.
+Early investment of effort and cooperation by institutions in responding to complaints facilitates our investigations.

 What are representations?

-When the OIC carries out investigations, it gives complainants, institutions and other connected parties a reasonable opportunity to provide the position on the matter.
+During investigations, we give complainants, institutions and other connected parties a reasonable opportunity to provide their position on the matter.

-These representations, as they are known, outline why they think the Commissioner should resolve or conclude the matter in a certain way.
-For example, when an institution applied exemptions to withhold the record, their representations would explain why they applied the exemptions.
-The complainant’s representations might provide reasons why the exemption does not apply.
+These representations, as they are known, outline why these parties think the Information Commissioner should resolve the matter in a certain way.
+For example, when an institution applied exemptions to withhold a record, their representations would explain why they did so.
+The complainant’s representations might provide reasons why the exemptions do not apply.

 It is up to institutions to show that exemptions apply; therefore, they must provide reasons and evidence that they do.